cecelot/site/src/pages/p/first-steps-with-racket.md

   (string-append flavor " pie"))
 ```

 Very interesting! `string-append` seems quite useful.
-Let's see if I can take advantage of it to make `hello-person` more concise:
+I wonder if I can take advantage of it to make `hello-person` more concise.

 _main.rkt:_